SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 initializing: bla = 5;
 declaring and initializing: var bla = 5;

-Trying to read from something undeclared in general produces an error in most programming languages, in sh however it merely produces an empty string
+Trying to read from something undeclared in general produces an error in most programming languages, in sh however it merely produces an empty string.

-<h3>Naming</h3>

-While there is variety in what is allowed in a variable name, most commonly it is [a-zA-Z0-9_]
+In JS, a declared but unitialized variable has the value undefined.
+In most other languages, reading from an unitialized variable produces an error.

 <h3>Sigils<h3>